 Presentation: Losec capsules containing 20mg omeprazole.
 Indications: Healing of erosive reflux oesophagitis.
 Symptom relief is rapid, and the majority of patients are healed after 4 weeks.
 Dosage: Adults (including elderly).
 20mg once daily, given for 4 weeks.
 For those patients not fully healed after the initial course, healing usually occurs during a further 4 weeks' treatment.
 Losec has also been used in a dose of 40mg once daily in patients with reflux oesophagitis refractory to other therapy.
 Healing usually occurred within 8 weeks.
 Long-term maintenance treatment with Losec is not recommended.
 Children: There is no experience of the use of Losec in children.
 Impaired renal or bepatic function: Adjustment is not required.
 Patients with severe liver disease should not require more than 20mg Losec daily.
-Contra-indications, Warnings, etc: No known contra-indications to the use of Losec.
+Contra-Indications, Warnings, etc. No known contra-indications to the use of Losec.
 When gastric ulcer is suspected, the possibility of malignancy should be excluded before treatment with Losec is instituted, as treatment may alleviate symptoms and delay diagnosis.
 Avoid in pregnancy unless there is no safer alternative.
 Breast feeding should be discontinued if the use of Losec is considered essential.
 Losec is well tolerated.
-Nausea, headache, diarrhoze, constipation and flatulence have been reported but are rare.
+Nausea, headache, diarrhoea, constipation and flatulence have been reported but are rare.
 Skin rashes have occurred in a few patients.
 These events have usually been mild and transient and there has been no consistent relationship with treatment.
 Losec can delay the elimination of diazepam, phenytoin and warfarin.
-Monitoring of patients receiving warfarin or phenytoin is recommended and a reduction of warfarin or phenytoin dose may be necessary when omeprazole is added to treatment.
+Monitoring of patients receiving warfarin or penytoin is recommended and a reduction of warfarin or phenytoin dose may be necessary when omeprazole is added to treatment.
 No evidence of an interaction with theophylline, propranolol or antacids.
 Animal Toxicology: Gastric ECL-cell hyperplasia and carcinoids, localised to the oxyntic mucosa, have been observed in life-long studies in rats.
 These changes have been related to sustained hypergastrinaemia.
 No treatment related mucosal changes have been observed in patients treated continuously for periods up to 4 years.
 Pharmaceutical Precautions: Use within one month of opening.
 Replace cap firmly after use.
 Dispense in original containers.
 Legal Category: POM.
-Package Quantities and Basic NHS Cost: Bottles of 5 capsules, £6.49; Bottles of 28 capsules, £36.36.
+Package Quantities and Basic NHS Cost: Bottles of 5 capsules, £6.49; Bottles of 28 capsules, £6.30.
 Product Licence Number: PL0017/0238.
 Product Licence Holder: Astra Pharmaceuticals Ltd., Home Park, Kings Langley, Herts WD4 8DH.
 Reference: 1.
 Sandmark S et al. Scand.
 J Gastroenterol.
 1988: 23: 625-32

+ASTRA

-ASTRA For further information please contact.
-Astra Pharmaceuticals Ltd Telephone: (0923) 266191 Lose
+For further information please contact.
+Astra Pharmaceuticals Ltd Telephone: (0923) 266191 L poetry and medicine are not as far apart as you might think: the Greeks attributed both to one god, Apollo.